History of AIK Fotboll: 2016–2020: The second Norling era

 Leading up to the 2017 season, AIK signed Kristoffer Olsson, captain of Sweden's U21 national team in the 2017 UEFA European Under-21 Championship.
 After an unimpressive start as a defensive midfielder, Olsson slowly but surely improved and became a key player in one of the two offensive spots in the central midfield.
 The pre-season also saw the homecoming of striker Henok Goitom.

 During the summer break Nebojša Novaković stepped down as assistant manager, a position he had held since 2011, to work with AIK's youth squads and later become manager for Vasalund, a club which has a collaborative agreement with AIK.

 July 2017 saw several squad changes, especially among the strikers.
 Failed Bosnian signing Sulejman Krpić was let go.
 Nicolás Stefanelli, a short, pacy Argentine with a decent goal-scoring track record from the Argentine Primera División, was given a 3.5-year contract.
-And after having scored 5 goals in 16 appearances in China's second tier, Chinedu Obasi was released prematurely by Shenzen and became a free agent.
+And after having scored 5 goals in 16 appearances in China's second tier, Chinedu Obasi was released prematurely by Shenzhen and became a free agent.
 AIK re-recruited the Nigerian for the remainder of the 2017 season.

 During the summer, AIK also recruited Rasmus Lindkvist as a left wing back for their 3–5–2 formation.
 An immediate and arguably unexpected hit, Lindkvist posed just as strong a threat to the opponents as the ever-improving Daniel Sundgren did on the opposite wing.
 Lindkvist was awarded a spot in the national team in January 2018.

 AIK secured the second place in the league with one game left.
 They finished the season with an unbeaten streak of twelve league matches (eight wins and four draws).
 The defense had been solid all year, but towards the end AIK also finally got their earlier weak spots, the central midfield and the strikers, to gel and flourish, giving fans hope for a successful 2018 season.

 The 2017 season also saw the end of central midfielder, vice captain and set-piece specialist Stefan Ishizaki's second spell at the club, after having played a total of 11 seasons for AIK.

 Another player who left the club after 11 seasons was the captain Nils-Eric Johansson, who had to retire from football in February 2018, due to a heart condition.
 He made 297 appearances for AIK.

 Leading up to the 2018 season, AIK made several unusually high-profile recruitments, including Enoch Kofi Adu, Joel Ekstrand and Tarik Elyounoussi plus former AIK players Nabil Bahoui (on loan) and Alexander Milošević.

 After suffering major injuries on several key defenders, Robin Jansson was recruited from third-tier Oddevold who had recently hosted AIK in a cup fixture.
 The 25-year-old central defender, who had been playing in the sixth tier as late as 2015, was working in a factory when the call from AIK came.
 Jansson quickly secured a spot in AIK's back three, showing off a left foot that delivered lethal crosses.